Aéroport d'Orly station

-Aéroport d'Orly station (/fr/) is a Paris Métro station serving as the southern terminus station of Line 14, built as part of the Grand Paris Express project.
+Aéroport d'Orly (/fr/) is a Paris Metro station serving as the southern terminus station of Line 14, built as part of the Grand Paris Express (GPE) project.
 It is located on the land of the commune Paray-Vieille-Poste and serves Orly Airport, about 13 km south of Paris.
 The station opened with the extension of Line 14 to the south on 24 June 2024, shortly before the start of the 2024 Summer Olympics and 2024 Summer Paralympics.

 Location

 The station is located just in front of the Terminal 3 building connecting the West (Terminal 1, 2) and South (Terminal 4) buildings.
-At the station, connections are available to Île-de-France tramway Line 7 and the Orlyval automated shuttle to Antony station on line RER B. As of 2025, it’s the southernmost station in the system.
+At the station, connections are available to Île-de-France tramway Line 7 and the Orlyval automated shuttle to Antony station on line RER B. As of 2025, it is the southernmost station in the system.